rstudio/academy-tidyverse-covid/README.md

 # Welcome

-Welcome to your Posit Academy project!
-This folder contains materials for analyzing COVID-19 data from the COVID Tracking Project using R.
+This folder contains materials for your Posit Academy course project.
+You will complete this project in Positron using a dedicated instance of Posit Workbench (instructions for accessing Posit Workbench will be shared at the beginning of your course).

+**By accessing these Posit Academy course materials, you agree to Posit's [End User License Agreement](https://posit.co/about/eula/) and [Learning Services Agreement](https://posit.co/learning-services-agreement/).**

 ## Project Structure

-- **Quarto Documents (.qmd files)**: These are the milestone files where you'll complete your work:
+- **Quarto (.qmd) files**: These are the project milestone files where you'll complete your work each week
-  - Files are numbered 01-05 in sequence, building skills progressively
-  - Each milestone introduces new Python data science techniques
-  - You will complete milestone recreations and extensions within these files to advance through the project

-- **data/**: Contains the COVID-19 datasets you'll analyze
-  - Main files: `covid.csv`, `covid_state_pop.csv`
-  - Milestone "solution" datasets for you to compare against your work
+- **data/**: Contains the datasets you'll explore along with "solution" datasets for you to compare against your work

 - **assets/**: Contains data dictionaries explaining the variables in each dataset